mozilla/mozilla-opennews/fellowships/info.md

 Mozilla may, in consultation with Fellows and Fellowship Partners, elect to vary the amount and duration to accommodate the needs and availability of individual fellows and newsrooms.

-To help offset cost of living in the Fellowship Partner location cities, the Fellowship also provides supplements for housing, childcare, health insurance, moving expenses, and helps pay for research/equipment and books.
+To help offset cost of living, the Fellowship also provides supplements for childcare and health insurance, and helps pay for research/equipment and books.
+If you relocate for a fellowship, we will also supplement your housing and moving expenses.
 The Fellowship also covers the costs of required travel for Fellowship activities.

 Supplements below listed as yearly maximums.